Dyslexia - Finchley's Multi-Award Winning Opticians Practice

 How do we diagnose these difficulties?

-Unfortunately, NHS sight tests don’t cover for these examinations, in fact most optometrists don’t know about the kind of visual problems that are common in dyslexics.
+Many optometrists don’t know about the kind of visual problems that commonly co-occur in dyslexics.
 Behavioural Optometrists and some specialist optometrists are trained to identify and treat these visual problems that may co-occur in dyslexia.
-Ask your optometrist in advance if they know how to assess children with dyslexia and if they are able to diagnose the visual difficulties mentioned above.
+Ask your optometrist in advance if they know how to assess children with dyslexia and if they can diagnose the visual difficulties mentioned above.

 What can you do about any co-occuring visual problems?

-Whilst it is not possible to treat or cure dyslexia, many of the co-occurring visual problems can be helped thus making it easier for a dyslexic to better comprehend the information they read.
+Whilst it is not possible to treat or cure dyslexia, many of the co-occurring visual problems can be helped, thus making it easier for a dyslexic with these symptoms to read more comfortably.

 Call us now on 02083431122 Or